-- 17. UNDOF continues to supervise the area of separation to ensure, in accordance with its mandate, that there are no military forces within it.
+16. UNDOF continues to supervise the area of separation to ensure, in accordance with its mandate, that there are no military forces within it.
 This is carried out by means of static positions and observation posts, which are manned 24 hours a day, and by foot and mobile patrols operating at irregular intervals on predetermined routes by day and night.
-In addition, temporary outposts are established, and patrols are conducted from time to time to perform specific tasks.
-Under a programme undertaken by the Syrian authorities, civilians have been returning to the area of separation and UNDOF has adjusted its operations accordingly so as to carry out effectively its supervisory tasks under the Agreement on Disengagement. - 18.
-In accordance with the terms of the Agreement on Disengagement, UNDOF continues to conduct fortnightly inspections of armament and forces in the area of limitation.
+In addition, temporary outposts are established and patrols are conducted from time to time to perform specific tasks.
+Under a programme undertaken by the Syrian authorities (see S/17177, para.
+17), civilians have continued to return to the area of separation.
+UNDOF has adjusted its operations accordingly so as to carry out effectively its supervisory tasks under the Agreement on Disengagement.

+17. In accordance with the terms of the Agreement on Disengagement, UNDOF continues to conduct fortnightly inspections of armament and forces in the area of limitation.
 These inspections are carried out with the assistance of liaison officers from the parties, who accompany the inspection teams.
 UNDOF also lends its assistance and good offices on request from the parties.
-In carrying out its tasks, UNDOF has continued to receive the co-operation of both parties, although restrictions on movement and inspection are placed on its teams in certain areas by both sides.
-UNDOF has continued to seek the lifting of these restrictions so as to guarantee its freedom of access to all locations on both sides. - 19.
-The safety of Syrian shepherds who graze their flocks close to and west of line A (see map) continues to be of concern to UNDOF.
+In carrying out its tasks, UNDOF has continued to receive the co-operation of both parties, although restrictions on movement and inspection are placed on its teams in certain areas by both sides, and there has been an increase in such restrictions in recent weeks.
+UNDOF has continued to seek the lifting of these restrictions so as to guarantee its freedom of access to all locations on both sides.

+18. The safety of Syrian shepherds who graze their flocks close to and west of line A (see map) continues to be of concern to UNDOF.
 The intensified patrolling of new mine-cleared patrol paths and, from time to time, the establishment of standing patrols in these areas have helped to prevent incidents.
-The grazing security fence in the southern part of the area of separation has continued to be effective in preventing incidents.
+The grazing security fence in the southern part of the area of separation has continued to be effective in reducing the number of incidents.
+New patrol paths along the A-line are under construction in the area of separation.